 The Worship Center Lobby area will increase by approximately 5,000 sf.

-All public areas (including classrooms, bride & grooms room and baptistry changing rooms) located on 3rd, 4th, and 5th floors of the Worship Center are planned to be refurbished.
+All public areas (including classrooms, bride & groom rooms and baptistry changing rooms) located on 3rd, 4th, and 5th floors of the Worship Center are planned to be refurbished.

 The restrooms on the 3rd floor will be enlarged and made ADA compliant (handicap accessible).
 The restrooms on the 4th and 5th floor will not be enlarged but will be retrofitted to meet handicap accessible needs.
 All restrooms will have diaper changing stations.